Pagan Phoenix Southwest Spring Conference

 Closing Ritual and The Cornish Piper

-The Conference day concludes with a Closing Ritual, kindly presented by the Liskeard Moot.
+The Conference day concludes with a Closing Ritual.

 Directly after the ritual, Merv Davy (Grand Bard of Cornwall and Cornish Piper) and Alison (his Drummer) lead everyone in the traditional Spiral Dance.
 Help to bring the energy of Spring into your hearts and add to the spirit of Penstowe.

-This year’s raffle is in aid of Surfers Against Sewage (www.sas.org.uk/).
+This year’s raffle is in aid of The Woodland Trust, in support of Ausewell Wood nr Ashburton.
 Raffle tickets will be on sale during the conference on Saturday.

 Before and After

-Friday 8th March 2019.
-For local Pagans and those staying for the weekend at Penstowe, we offer the infamous Friday Night Fiendish Quiz.
+Friday 6th March 2020.
+For local Pagans and those staying for the weekend at Penstowe, we offer the infamous Friday Night Fiendish Quiz, hosted by Damh and Cerri.
 This usually begins after the meets and greets, at 8 pm in the bar.

 Lunch (on Saturday)